 - Existing savings (such as savings left over from high school)

 - Other recurring sources of income

-As a college student, you will likely need to coordinate with your family as you make your budget, especially if they are directly providing you with spending money.
+As a college student, you'll likely need to coordinate with your family as you make your budget, especially if they're directly providing you with spending money.
 If that’s the case, you can show how responsible you are by coming up with a schedule or system for exchanging that money.
 For example, you could suggest having your parents deposit $75 into a shared bank account on the first and 15th of every month, and you could plan your budget around that schedule.

 Figure out where all your money is going

 You probably don’t have a lot of recurring bills as a college student, but you might be responsible for your monthly cell phone bill, car payment, car insurance, and/or rent if you live off campus.
 These are your fixed/recurring expenses, and the first step in creating your budget is to list them all out.

 But those fixed expenses are just the tip of the iceberg.
 You should also track at least a month’s worth of spending to see where your pocket money is going (more flexible expenses).
 You should keep receipts and review your debit and/or credit card statements, if you have them.
 (Pro tips: although many people just view their purchases online these days, another merit to having a physical receipt is that there are often discounts or special deals printed on the bottom!
 In addition, if you are involved in any activity where you will need to get reimbursed for a particular purchase, many organizations will only allow a paper receipt instead of just a digital snapshot of your purchases.)